Last updated on January 23, 2025

 HP Papers

-This is the cheapest option, and recommended if you want your proxies to be almost like a prototype.
+The HP Papers cheapest option is my recommendation if you want your proxies to be almost like a prototype.
 It’s your regular printing paper with a good quality but nothing special.

 • Made in USA: HP Papers is sourced from renewable forest resources and has achieved production with 0% deforestation in North America.